-Roaring Run Natural Area: Roaring Run Trail is a 6.6 mile lightly trafficked out and back trail located near Champion, PA that features a river and is rated as moderate.
+Roaring Run Natural Area: Roaring Run Trail is a 6.6 mile lightly trafficked out and back trail located near Champion, Pennsylvania that features a river and is rated as moderate.
 The trail is primarily used for hiking, walking, and snowshoeing and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash